TheMatrixMaster/react-dynamic-renderer/README.md

   }
 }
 ```
+reminder: dynamic variables are almost always referenced inside the `props` key of the UI object

 ### Parent Structure and Nesting
 The parent structure of our JSON reference is a 1D array that contains an arbitrary number of pure objects that we will call `variable object` or `VO`.
 Each VO is an independent entity that references a specific Javascript variable on the frontend.
 As seen in the example above, VOs can be chained together to access deeply nested variables or to concatenate strings variables.
 As a general rule of thumb, most variable processing should be performed on the backend before sending such payloads to the frontend.
 This limits the amount of dynamic processing tasks that the frontend needs to perform before using a referenced variable.
 However, basic processing such as string concatenation and handling deeply nested values should and are supported on the frontend.